slerman12/Help-me/7-Ongoing.md

 “Ah, but in that case the policy mattered!”

 "The policy of an incompetently-arbitrated six-month review make-up, as of October 31st mattered so much as to be the only reason for a 6th-year student's termination?
-After discredited reasons, grossly erroneous reasons, and in opposition to right justice?"
+After discredited reasons, grossly erroneous reasons, desertion of advisor, and in opposition to right justice?"

 "You are the one on trial here, not me," the Alderman states.